GoPrivatePay/PrivatePay/README.md

 # PrivatePay is now taken over by the community.
-No premine and additional information coming soon.
+Please note, this is not the official Github for PrivatePay.
+This repo was updated with Tradeogre.

 Copyright (c) 2021  Private Pay